xbru1/cs141-final/README.md

 cd cs141-final
 mvn package
 ```
-The built .jar will be outputted to `./target` <br>
+The built .jar will be placed in `./target`.<br>
-You can also run `mvn clean javafx:run` to test directly from source
+You can also run `mvn clean javafx:run` to test directly from source.

 # Program Features
 - Basic graphics using JavaFX